muhammadrivaldy/all-about-tech/basic_of_kubernetes.md

   The pod is the smallest that we are able to deploy and manage inside Kubernetes.
 We can run one or more containers in one pod with sharing resources.

-  Example of Kubernetes object for pods:
+  Example a Kubernetes object of pods:

   ```
   apiVersion: v1